Raj Bisram: Early life

-He was born in London and named Rajkumar.
-He is of Indian descent.
-He attended Highgate School.
+He was born in London and attended Highgate School.
 He enlisted in the British Army where he became a physical training instructor in REME.
 He represented the British Army in competitive downhill skiing and the slalom.
 He qualified as an Austrian ski instructor and worked as a ski instructor in the resort of Ellmau in Tyrol.
-Bentley’s Antique & Fine Art Auctioneers was originally founded by Wilfred Wheaton and Raj in 1995 as Cranbrook Auction Rooms.
+Bentley’s Antique & Fine Art Auctioneers was originally founded by Wilfred Wheaton and Bisram in 1995 as Cranbrook Auction Rooms.

-Personal life

-He married Susan R Bisram (née Henley) in 1983.
-He has two adult daughters.
-His other interests include cooking, skiing, cricket and tennis along with bridge and poker in which he has won a tournament.
-He also loves magic and is a former member of the Magic Circle.